 Two women sit and have a meeting in a booth, one has a laptop screen open and a monitor displays graphs and charts between them.
 They are smiling

-Reducing the gender pay gap remains a priority for UK Biobank.
+Reducing the gender pay gap continues to be a priority for UK Biobank.

 • Recruitment